KateChantha/resort-content/README.md

 12. Filter rooms, work with the option control inputs and onChage
 - in context.js, set up some value & default value in context state
 - set up the onChange handler function and pass them down to RoomFilter component then attched tnem to each input

+13. In RoomFilter.js, we access context data by using useContext hooks instead of HOC. useContext can be used with a fuscntional component.